brayanleo1/GameIA/README.md

 # GameIA
- Project for the IMD subject "IA for Games" \\
+ Project for the IMD subject "IA for Games" <br>
  Still messy as f###.